ellisztamas/evolvienna/index.md

 The meeting will take place __online__ on Tuesday, 27<sup>th</sup> October, 2020, between 13:00 and 17:00 (CEST).

 All talks besides the poster session will take place in the same Zoom meeting room (__main room__) provided by _IST Austria_.
-We will send the details of the meeting room and password closer to the date.
+Login details for the meeting room and password have already been emailed to registered participants.

-After the first block of talks (14:40), you can leave the _main room_ in order to visit different _poster rooms_ during the poster session (14:45-15:25).
-Please make sure that you arrive back in the _main room_ before the second block of talks starts (15:30).
+After the first block of talks (14:40), you can leave the _main room_ and visit various _poster rooms_ during the poster session (14:45-15:25).
+Please make sure that you arrive back in the _main room_ before the second block of talks starts at 15:30.

-The schedule reads:
+Here is the schedule for the afternoon:

 Start time (CEST) | End time (CEST) | Presenter               | Title                          | Zoom _Meeting ID_
 :----------|:---------|:------------------------|:-------------------------------|:---------